jacobian/djangobook.com/chapter04.rst

 What's next?
 ============

+You now have the basics of Django's template system under your belt.
+What's next?

-Most modern Web sites are *database-driven*: the content of the Web site is stored in a relational database.
-This allows a clean separate of data and logic (in the same way views and templates allow the separation of logic and display.)
+Many modern Web sites are *database-driven*: the content of the Web site is stored in a relational database.
+This allows a clean separation of data and logic (in the same way views and templates allow the separation of logic and display.)

 The `next chapter`_ covers the tools Django gives you to interact with a database.